W.B. Yeats #

 We all have limited possibilities for human achievement or accomplishment.

-Poet may die, but language lives on.
+Poet may die, but language lives on and his poetry has the potential to heal,

 Auden likes to experiment with new forms so there is an uneven quality to the poem.
 It is a mixture of prosaic, poetic, rhetorical; a juxtaposition of Prose and Verse.
 He often exploits light verse, perhaps to lampoon popular songs.